Changissnz/nu_merchant_principal/README.md

 represents a central perspective.
 Every $n_i^{(?)}$ is a variable in the topic.
 Triangles are rather simplistic in the sense that there are only three sides, of vertices or edges.
+The triangle is the idiom.
-This diagram does work as a preliminary representation of a topic due to be comprehended in some sense.
-The objective is for those comprehending the topic, in a full and confident sense, to "neutralize" the variables by an ideal split onto the topic.
+The objective is for those comprehending the topic, in a full and confident sense, to "neutralize" the variables (the topic) by an ideal split onto the topic.
 The split produces at least two pieces, such that comparing the pieces with each other cancels out the variables to 1, as in one solution.
 The result is worked for the objective of no doubt by way of questionable variables; all variables are questionable in this paradigm.
 Undoubtedly, diagram IATI1 is one of many candidate models representing information due to be rationalized in some way.
 There is the conventional wisdom that any model is as good as the specific problem it faces.
+The model does work as a preliminary representation of a topic due to be comprehended in some sense that is under the application of an idiom, the triangle.

 ![image info](./images/iati_two.PNG)